jessica-leslie-sergey/dse203/README.md

 Similarly to the skills matching, so too were occupations and job listing titles matched.
 Once again, we kept in mind the synonyms (aliases) that occupation names could have, and Jaccard 3-gram similarity was used to match these with job listings.
 Job listings where there were no matches with a 0.3 score or higher used an API call to find a similar match directly.

 Upon saving each node with their corresponding labels (such as "Occupation" and "Skill") and properties, and saving each relationship with their corresponding relationships (such as "Teaches" and "Located In") and properties, they were loaded into Neo4j.
 Queries that explored the cascading relationships and properties of our graph were executed, such as "Given a set of skills, what jobs are available to a person with said set of skills?" and "What job listings are available for a Software Developer occupation in San Diego?"
-Using this knowledge graph, a user can ask such questions and recieve answers that genuinly benefit the user.
+Using this knowledge graph, a user can ask such questions and receive answers that genuinely benefit the user.

 --------
 - ONET Data: